JetBrains/intellij-sdk-docs/topics/basics/bundling_plugin_openapi_sources.md

 If a plugin exposes its own API that is meant to be used by other plugins, it is worth considering bundling the plugin sources in the ZIP distribution.

-If a third-party plugin uses Gradle IntelliJ Plugin and adds a dependency to the plugin which bundles sources in the ZIP distribution, sources will be automatically attached to the plugin library and visible in the IntelliJ Platform-based IDEs when developers navigate to the API classes.
+If a third-party plugin uses [](tools_gradle_intellij_plugin.md) and adds a dependency to the plugin which bundles sources in the ZIP distribution, sources will be automatically attached to the plugin library and visible in the IntelliJ Platform-based IDEs when developers navigate to the API classes.
 Being able to see API sources drastically improves the development experience, and it is highly recommended to bundle them.

 > Attaching bundled plugin sources in IDE is available from the Gradle IntelliJ Plugin 1.7.0.